 As I matured into womanhood and went off to college, then graduate school and became a working professional, I learned my own coping skills to deal with the pain wanting to feel loved, lacking a sense of belonging with a man and the awkwardness of not feeling connected in social situations.

-While I did end up choosing Mike in the same way I had chose other men (searching for love and belonging) I was feeling more and getting to know myself better.
-So when he told me the night he broke up with me “I knew from the beginning that this was not going to be serious or long term but I remained open to it.” it was momentous because I was clear enough and in the same place yet again to know it wasn’t these men.
-It was me.
-Now the real work could begin.
+Finally after yet another heartbreak I had a breakthrough.
+He told me the night he broke up with me “I knew from the beginning that this was not going to be serious or long term but I remained open to it.” it was momentous because I was clear enough and in the same place yet again to know it wasn’t these men.

 Now my life path was set and I was clear and open enough to do some real inner work.
 Here are some things I have learned along the way.

 Partying, being busy or emotionally checking out on myself covered up the truth that I needed to learn to love myself better before any relationship was possible for me.
-The place I could find my own sense of belonging and security was inside of me, not in the man I wanted to date.
+The place I could find my own sense of belonging and security was inside of me, not in the person I wanted to date.

 *All names have been changed